Cawthorn calls on Harris to invoke 25th Amendment and remove Biden as president over Afghanistan crisis

 The White House did not immediately respond to an after-hours request for comment on the letter.

-The request comes hours after a terrorist bombing outside Kabul’s U.S.-held airport left at least 13 American service members dead – 10 Marines, two soldiers and a Navy Corpsman.
+The request comes hours after a terrorist bombing outside Kabul’s U.S.-held airport left at least 13 American service members dead – 10 Marines, two Army soldiers and a Navy corpsman.

 In a statement Thursday night, Harris honored the victims.